-The Legislation requires all regulatory health Colleges, including the College of Optometrists, to have a Patient Relations Program that includes measures for preventing or dealing with the sexual abuse of patients by optometrists, including:
+In accordance with the College of Optometrists’ zero tolerance approach toward sexual abuse of patients and the requirements of the legislation, the College has a Patient Relations Program that comprises measures for preventing or dealing with the sexual abuse of patients by optometrists, including:

 - educational requirements for members;